Wilhelm Busch: Munich

 Busch was ravaged by disease, and for five months spent time painting and collecting folk tales, legends, songs, ballads, rhymes, and fragments of regional superstitions.
 Busch's biographer, Joseph Kraus, saw these collections as useful additions to folklore, as Busch noted the narrative background to tales and the idiosyncrasies of storytellers.
 Busch tried to release the collections, but as a publisher could not be found at the time, they were issued after his death.
 During the Nazi era Busch was known as an "ethnic seer".

 After Busch had spent six months with his uncle Kleine at Lüthorst, he expressed a desire to continue to study in Munich.
 This request caused a rift with his father who, however, eventually funded this move; – see for comparison Busch's illustrated story of Painter Klecksel.
 Busch's expectations of the Munich Academy of Fine Arts were not met.
 His life became aimless; there were occasional return visits to Lüthorst, but contact with his parents had been broken off.
 In 1857 and 1858, as his position seemed to be without prospects, he contemplated emigration to Brazil to keep bees.
+He also spearheaded the 1862 Fairytale Maskenfest, a fairytale-themed masquerade ball attended by future king Ludwig II.

 Busch made contact with the artist association, Jung München (Young Munich), met several notable Munich artists, and wrote and provided cartoons for the Jung München newspaper.
 Kaspar Braun, who published the satirical newspapers, Münchener Bilderbogen (Picture Sheets from Munich) and Fliegende Blätter (Flying Leaves), proposed a collaboration with Busch.
 This association provided Busch with sufficient funds to live.
 An existing self-caricature suggests that at this time he had an intense relationship with a woman from Ammerland.
 His courtship with a seventeen-year-old merchant's daughter, Anna Richter, whom Busch met through his brother Gustav, ended in 1862.
 Busch's biographer, Diers, suggests that her father probably refused to entrust his daughter to an almost unknown artist without regular income.